alexpreynolds/flow-cytometry-visualization/README.md

 $ ./batchFCSPlot.py --inputDir <directory-of-FCS-files> --outputDir <directory-for-image-files> --fcsColumns <list-of-column-headers> [ --gateX <float> --gateY <float> --gateZ <float>] [ --xRangeMin <float> --xRangeMax <float> --yRangeMin <float> --yRangeMax <float> --zRangeMin <float> --zRangeMax <float> ]
 ```

-The first time the `batchFCSPlot.py` script is run, you will be prompted to grant permissions for Chromium to access your screen display.
+The first time the `batchFCSPlot.py` script is run, you may be prompted to grant permissions for Chromium to access your screen display.
 Just click on the "Allow" button for the script to proceed.
-You should only need to this once; afterwards, the browser will make screenshots in the background.
+You should only need to do this once; afterwards, the browser will make screenshots in the background.

 Gate values `--gateX`, `--gateY`, and `--gateZ` are optional and are set initially to defaults of `3.55`, `3.2`, and `3.02`, respectively.